Questions and answers regarding COVID-19

 - If you have not received your residence permit or if you got it rejected before the start of the autumn semester, and you decide to not commence your studies, you can receive a full refund of your tuition fee.
 You should apply for a refund as soon as you have received the decision from the Swedish Migration Agency before the start of the autumn semester.

-- If you decide not to attend your programme because it will be carried out on distance, you can receive a full refund of the tuition fee if you apply for the refund before 31 August 2020.
+- If you decide not to attend your programme because it will be carried out online, you can receive a full refund of the tuition fee if you apply for the refund before 31 August 2020.

-- If your residence permit application for the spring semester 2021 is rejected after you have completed the entire autumn semester, you cannot receive a refund of tuition fee for the autumn semester 2020.
+- If your residence permit application for the spring semester 2021 is rejected after you have completed the entire autumn semester 2020, you cannot receive a refund of tuition fee for the autumn semester.
 We cannot reimburse the courses you have commenced.
 You can, of course, continue to finish these courses that are not refundable.

 If the spread of COVID-19 prevents me from commencing my studies in the autumn 2020, can I defer my admission to the autumn 2021?